BenjaminWills/programming-notes/CDP_training/cdp.md

 2. `Technical` metadata represents the tecnical aspects of the data, including data types, length, lineage, results from data profiling

 A lot of organisations tend to `standardise` their metadata to keep it consistent accross the databases.

+### Data quality

+Helps to identify if the data that we have conforms to the `organisation's` standards, i.e `non-null` constraints on `SQL` columns.
+We can enforce data quality.

+### Data controls

+This is a way of controlling how well the `data quality` standards have been followed, we put systems in place to measure `conformance` by:

+- setting `thresholds` and `building reports`
+- establish `service level agreements` for data controls and `define processes` to repond to issues

+We can apply these in diferent levels of `granularity`.

+### Data lifecyle management

+This is simply the `approach` to managing and implementing the whole `life cycle` of data, `DLM` has 3 main goals:

+- `confidentiality` - the data can only be accessed by those within the organisation
+- `availability` - the data can be accessed when it is needed
+- `integrity` - the data is consistent for all users